rebroad/bitcoin/README.md

 Build System
 ------------

-This project includes enhanced build system features to help developers debug and manage build issues more effectively.
+This project includes enhanced build system features with automatic error detection and recovery to help developers debug and manage build issues more effectively.

+### Automatic Build Recovery

+The build system now automatically detects and fixes common build issues:

+- **Corrupted libraries** are automatically detected and removed
+- **Undefined reference errors** are automatically identified and fixed
+- **Build failures** trigger helpful error messages with suggested fixes

 ### Quick Help